-Tour Summary: The most in-depth volcano experience on the Island of Hawaii!
+Tour Summary: Stay after dark to see Kilauea’s latest eruption light up the night sky with the most in-depth volcano experience on the Island of Hawaii!
 A national park certified guide shares a mix of natural and cultural history about the island’s formation, illuminating the stories behind the ever-changing landscape of our island home.

 - On this in-depth park experience, your interpretive guide will illuminate the historic events that recently changed the landscape of Hawaii Volcanoes National Park forever.